Melting ice cubes

 DiscussionThe ice cube in the cup containing the fresh water will melt faster, because the (fresh) melt water is colder than the room-temperature fresh water in the cup.
 Hence its density is higher and it sinks to the bottom of the cup, being replaced by warmer waters at the ice cube.
 In contrast, the cold and fresh melt water in the salt water cup is less dense than the salt water, hence it forms a layer on top of the salt water and doesn't induce a circulation like the one in the fresh water cup.
 The circulation is clearly visible as soon as the food dye is added: While in the freshwater case the whole water column changes color, only a thin meltwater layer on top of the salt water is colored (for clarification, see images in the presentation below)

 This activity can be used for many different purposes (outreach, teaching majors, teaching minors, ...) and using many different methods (inquiry-based, free activity, ...).
-For details see the presentation below.
+For details see the presentation attached to this activity.

 Teaching Notes and Tips

-Students usually assume that the ice cube in the salt water will melt faster than the one in fresh water, "because salt is used to de-ice streets in winter".
+Students usually assume that the ice cube in salt water will melt faster than the one in fresh water, "because salt is used to de-ice streets in winter".
+Have students explicitly state their hypothesis ("the one in salt water will melt faster!"), so when they measure the time it takes the ice cubes to melt, they realize that their experiment does not support their hypothesis and start discussing why that is the case.

-While students run the experiment, I walk around and listen to discussions or ask questions if students aren't already discussing.
-Talking to students it becomes clear very quickly whether they understand the concept or not
+In general, while students run the experiment, I walk around and listen to discussions or ask questions if students aren't already discussing.
+Talking to students it becomes clear very quickly whether they understand the concept or not.
+Asking them to draw "what is happening in the cup" is a very useful indicator of how much they understand what is going on.
+If they draw something close to what is shown on slide 28 of the attached slide show, they have grasped the main points.

 References and Resources